muhku/FreeStreamer/README.markdown

 For code contributions, please create a pull request in Github.

 For bugs, please create a Github issue.
-I don't have time for private email support, so usually the best way to get help is to interact in Github.
+I don't have time for private email support, so usually the best way to get help is to interact in [Github](https://github.com/muhku/FreeStreamer/).

 License
 ====================

 The BSD license which the files are licensed under allows is as follows:

-    Copyright (c) 2011-2014 Matias Muhonen <info@freestreamer.io>
+    Copyright (c) 2011-2014 Matias Muhonen <mmu@iki.fi>
     All rights reserved.

     Redistribution and use in source and binary forms, with or without